-The replacement of the Walk Bridge is uniquely challenging.
-It requires that construction be performed in the highly developed commercial and residential area of historic South Norwalk, while maintaining rail service and navigation on the Norwalk River.
+Replacing the Walk Bridge is a complex project.
+It requires construction to be performed in the highly-developed, commercial and residential area of historic South Norwalk, while maintaining rail service and navigation on the Norwalk River.

 To address these challenges, CTDOT is working closely with the City of Norwalk, stakeholders, neighbors and rail and maritime users to reduce and mitigate construction impacts to the extent possible.
-CTDOT is coordinating with MNR and Amtrak to develop a plan for maintaining rail service and with the U.S. Coast Guard and the Norwalk Harbor Management Commission on navigation on the river throughout construction.
-Coordination with the Maritime Aquarium, IMAX Theater, Lock and Ironworks Buildings and other neighbors is ongoing to address mitigation for noise and vibration impacts during construction.
+CTDOT is coordinating with MNR and Amtrak to develop a plan for maintaining rail service and with the U.S. Coast Guard and the Norwalk Harbor Management Commission about navigation on the river throughout construction.
+Coordination with the Maritime Aquarium, nearby condominiums, Lock and Ironworks Buildings, local businesses and other neighbors is ongoing to address potential impacts during construction.
 Get Involved

-When complete, the new Walk Bridge will provide a vital link in the regional passenger and freight rail system improving performance, reliability and safety.
-The new bridge will also improve navigation on the Norwalk River, providing a higher vertical clearance, an unobstructed channel alignment with the Stroffolino Bridge and reliable bridge openings.
+When complete, the new Walk Bridge will continue as a vital link in the regional passenger and freight rail system improving performance, reliability and safety.
+The new bridge will improve navigation on the Norwalk River, providing a higher vertical clearance, an unobstructed channel alignment with the Stroffolino Bridge and reliable bridge openings.
 The reliability and resiliency of the new bridge will support continued commuter and tourism growth in Norwalk, CT.

-In addition to replacing the existing bridge, elements of the bridge replacement project include: east and west approach embankment work and retaining walls, track work, catenary and signal work, removal of the existing high towers, relocation of high-voltage transmission lines, and a new fender system in the waterway.
+In addition to replacing the existing bridge, elements of the project include: east and west approach embankment work and retaining walls, track work, catenary and signal system upgrades, new catenary structures, removal of the existing high towers and relocation of high-voltage transmission lines.

 To take advantage of two-track railroad outages necessary for the Walk Bridge construction, this project will include infrastructure improvements needed on nearby railroad bridges.
-This work includes the rehabilitation of the MNR Bridge over Fort Point Street, a single-span structure—now in deteriorated condition—carrying four MNR railroad tracks.
+This work includes the rehabilitation of the rail bridge over Fort Point Street, a single-span structure—now in deteriorated condition—carrying four MNR tracks.
 The goal is to provide a safe and reliable structure with structural capacities to accommodate the demand from passenger and freight equipment and meet today's industry standards.
 Fort Point Street will be realigned with S. Smith Street to improve the line of sight visibility as well as safety for pedestrians and motorists.
 The Program will also replace the rail bridge over East Avenue and the superstructure of the rail bridge over Osborne Avenue during the construction of the Walk Bridge.

 FINALIZED ENVIRONMENTAL DOCUMENTS: September 2017